Constitutional Court of Spain: Notable decisions

 In 2005, the court ruled that the Spanish judicial system could handle cases concerning crimes against humanity, such as genocide, regardless of whether Spanish citizens were involved or directly affected.
 In this instance, it reversed the decision made by the Supreme Court in the same case, which held that such cases could be brought before Spanish courts only if a Spanish victim was involved.

-In 2005, a challenge before the Court was presented denouncing the Same-sex Marriage Act of 2005 arguing that the Constitution says that «men and women have the right to marry with full legal equality» and this didn't allow same-sex marriages.
-In 2012, after seven years of study, the Court rule that the Constitution allows same-sex marriages because the social concept of marriage had evolved so the Constitution must to be interpreted according to the current cultural values.
+In 2005, a challenge before the Court was presented denouncing the Same-sex Marriage Act of 2005 arguing that the Constitution says that «men and women have the right to marry with full legal equality» and this did not allow same-sex marriages.
+In 2012, after seven years of study, the Court ruled that the Constitution allows same-sex marriages because the social concept of marriage had evolved so the Constitution must to be interpreted according to the current cultural values.

-A controversial decision in 2010 declaring unconstitutional few articles of the Statute of Autonomy of Catalonia has been a source of much controversy and conflict since then, with some arguing that the judgement was illegitimate due to the removal of a judge and three more judges having their terms expired.
+A decision in 2010 annulling 14 articles of the Statute of Autonomy of Catalonia and reinterpreting 27 more has been a source of much controversy and conflict since then, with some arguing that the judgement was illegitimate due to fact that one judge had died and had not been replaced and three other judges terms had expired three years prior to the judgement.
+It is generally agreed that the Constitutional Court's decision has come at a high cost for Court's prestige and perceived legitimacy and has increased support for independence in the region.
+Until this decision, the Court was generally regarded as supporting the territorial model of autonomous communities, however the decision 'put the Court at the forefront of political conflict and for the first time very strongly divided specialised scholars, political parties, institutions and public opinion'.

-In 2017, the court ordered those responsible for the referendum on November 9, 2014 to pay 5 million euros.
+In 2017, the court ordered those responsible for the Catalan referendum on November 9, 2014 to pay 5 million euros.
 In addition, social agents from Spain have demanded that the distribution of public funds in the Catalan press should be audited.

-In 2022, the court blocked draft legislation which would have made changes to the General Council of the Judiciary.
-The move to prevent the legislation was condemned by Prime Minister Pedro Sánchez, who said he would use "whatever means necessary" to resolve the crisis.
+In 2022 the Court upheld an amparo appeal by the People's Party claiming a violation of their rights to exercise representative office and of the right of citizens to participate in public affairs through those representatives, by legislation which would have made changes to the General Council of the Judiciary to break the Spanish General Council of the Judiciary blockade.
+The Court ordered that the bill to amend the laws should be suspended.
+This was the first time that the Constitutional Court had ordered the Parliament in this way.
+Both the President of the Congress of Deputies Meritxell Batet and the President of the Senate Ander Gil, respected the decision of the Court, although they considered the decision a dangerous precedent since it meant that "the interruption of the legislative power is within the reach of a single deputy filing an appeal" which would prevent the "legitimate representatives of popular sovereignty" from "exercising their functions and debating or voting".